OpenGeoVis/PVGeo/docs/PVGPpy/About-PVGPpy.md

+!!! warning "This page is incomplete"
+    There are a lot of pages in the documentation and we are trying to fill all content as soon as possible.
+Stay tuned for updates to this page

 ## The Argument for Using Python Programmable Filters
 The development of plugins for the ParaView software platform can seem like a daunting task at first.
 Creating CMakeLists, writing in C++ again for the first time in years, learning XML to create interactive GUI components, and integrating the plugins into the ParaView build is a major turnoff.
 To get around all that, we can use something Kitware has put into ParaView for the rapid development of plugins, Python Programmable Filters and Sources!
 Python is an incredibly easy language to learn and most if not all geoscientists have experience working in Python.
 In this repo, we aim to produce all plugins in the Python Programmable Filters and Sources format for the following reasons: